lucaslorentz/caddy-docker-proxy/README.md

 For containers, that would be the container IPs.

-There is network validation to only use addresses available to caddy network.
-That ensures Caddy will always use reachable IP addresses.
+Resource networks are validated and only addresses available to caddy network are returned.
 You can set **validate-network** to **false** to disable that validation

 Usage: `upstreams [http|https] [port]`